muhammadammar28/muhammadammar28/README.md

 ### 💼 About Me

 - 🔭 Currently working as a **Senior Software Engineer** at Biztree
-- 🧠 Focused on **NestJS, Vue, AWS, PostgreSQL, and scalable app architecture**
+- 🧠 Focused on **NestJS, Vue, React, AWS, Node, PostgreSQL, MongoDB, and scalable app architecture**
 - 🌍 Building production-grade SaaS platforms like [AutoMato AI](https://automatoai.com) and [BlingRock](https://blingrock.ai)
 - 📧 Reach me at **ammarsattar85@gmail.com**